JuniperPhoton/PhotonCam.Support/Tutorials/AdvanceTools.md

 <img src="./Assets/advance_tools_0.jpg" alt=""/>

+Some tools introduced below allow you to adjust the image by different tonal range.
+Thus, it's important to get to know about the Tonal range.
 Tonal range refers to the levels between an image’s darkest and lightest points.

 There are a few parts of the range:
 - Black